-- Implementing the recommendations of the Select Committee as interpreted and refined by the System's Board of Trustees.
-In summary this means: - Proceeding with the creation of the unified university including putting in place the leadership structure of the institution as determined by the Board and Chancellor, combining academic departments and creating curricula that reflect a single institution, creating delivery capacity (building on NVU Online) that will allow these programs to be delivered to students in all parts of the state, and seeking accreditation as a single institution. - Right-sizing the staffing pattern of the new institution so that staffing levels are roughly comparable to generally similar institutions of like size. - Identifying facilities that are no longer needed and can be disposed of through sale, demolition, and other means. - Developing programs designed to meet the needs of adult learners, both in terms of content and in terms of accessibility, scheduling, and adoption of alternative delivery modes such as limited residency and fully online programs. - Proactively working with employers to identify skills needed by potential employees and to develop paid internship opportunities. - ±2.
-In the process of creating the unified institution, working with the Chancellor's Office to develop a plan that reflects a singularly memorable brand and institutional identity that while simultaneously preserves preserving and honorshonoring the most positive aspects of each institution's heritage, symbols, and traditions, as well as an associated communications plan.
+- 1. Implementing the recommendations of the Select Committee as interpreted and refined by the System's Board of Trustees.
+In summary this means: - Proceeding with the creation of the unified university including putting in place the leadership structure of the institution as determined by the Board and Chancellor, combining academic departments and creating curricula that reflect a single institution, creating delivery capacity (building on NVU Online) that will allow these programs to be delivered to students in all parts of the state, and seeking accreditation as a single institution. - Right-sizing the staffing pattern of the new institution so that staffing levels are roughly comparable to generally similar institutions of like size. - Identifying facilities that are no longer needed and can be disposed of through sale, demolition, and other means. - Developing programs designed to meet the needs of adult learners, both in terms of content and in terms of accessibility, scheduling, and adoption of alternative delivery modes such as limited residency and fully online programs. - Proactively working with employers to identify skills needed by potential employees and to develop paid internship opportunities. - 2.
+In the process of creating the unified institution, working with the Chancellor's Office to develop a plan that reflects a singularly memorable brand and institutional identity while simultaneously preserving and honoring the most positive aspects of each institution's heritage, symbols, and traditions. - 3.
+Using institutional student aid in keeping with System-level policy and guidance and in ways that best maintain affordability of access for Vermont residents.